 Future engagements include re-invitations to the Philharmonia Orchestra, Orchestre national du Capitole de Toulouse, Spanish National Orchestra, BBC Philharmonic, City of Birmingham Symphony Orchestra, Trondheim Symphony, London Sinfonietta, Ulster Orchestra, Birmingham Contemporary Music Group and the Royal Philharmonic Orchestra and debuts with Deutsches Symphonie-Orchester Berlin, Zurich Tonhalle, the Hallé Orchestra, Brussels Philharmonic, The Residentie Orchestra, Gurzenich Orchester, Warsaw Philharmonic, Danish National Symphony Orchestra and SWR Sinfonieorchester.

-In 2012 Nicholas made his debuts with English National Opera The Magic Flute and Welsh National Opera Jonathan Harvey’s Wagner Dream at Welsh National Opera and will conduct The Rape of Lucretia with Glyndebourne on Tour in the autumn of 2013.
+Nicholas made his debuts last season with English National Opera The Magic Flute and Welsh National Opera, Jonathan Harvey’s Wagner Dream and in 2013 he made his debut with Glyndebourne on Tour with Britten’s Rape of Lucretia.